Teachings of Shri Mahayogi

 Ms. Nagaoka: Would Shri Mahayogi teach us about Sanatana Dharma in the celebration [of Sanatana Dharma Avatara Mela], that will be tomorrow?

 MASTER: Sanatana means eternal.
 Dharma here refers to the teaching of Truth.
 Truth, of course, is eternal.
 It is not swayed or affected by the characteristics of an era or a culture, or any condition whatsoever.
 It is the Truth that continues to exist without change, transcending time.
 This Truth abides as the essence within all living beings and the entire universe.
 However, the human mind—due to not knowing this, and rather to the contrary, having a mistaken concept—comes into contact with this world and chases after transitory freedom or fake, vain happiness in the world.
 The result is miserable suffering.

 However, when people are about to forget this Eternal Truth, then that Truth Itself incarnates, and appears on this Earth to remind people once again.
-For such Beings their Existences are beyond time and space, unbounded by it, yet, whoever it is that performs this work within this world limited by time and space—that Being is called the Avatara, translated as an incarnation of God—for such an Existence needs to manifest from time to time.
+For such Beings their Existences are beyond time and space, unbounded by it, yet, no matter which of these Beings it is that performs this work within this world limited by time and space—that Being is called the Avatara, translated as an incarnation of God—for such an Existence needs to manifest from time to time.
 That was Buddha, and in the modern era, Shri Ramakrishna; and for this truly important, precious and sacred Truth and Existence, let us [recall and] renew [our thoughts and gratitude toward them, along with] our intention [of aiming toward the state of Truth which the Avatara demonstrate through their life and live accordingly] once again—and therefore we are going to do that in the form of a celebration tomorrow.